SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/particle_swarm.rst

   convergence but risk of premature convergence.
 - **Computational overhead**: Low per particle.
 Total cost scales linearly with population size.
-- **Parameter sensitivity**: The three weights (inertia, cognitive, social) interact with each other.
-The default balanced values (0.5, 0.5, 0.5) work well for most problems.
+- **Parameter sensitivity**: The weights (inertia, cognitive, social, temperature) interact with each other.
+The default values work well for most problems.

 Related Algorithms